Klipper3d/klipper/docs/FAQ.md

 Klipper uses step_distance instead of steps_per_mm in order to use consistent units of measurement in the config file.
 (The config uses millimeters for all distance measurements.)
-It is believed that steps_per_mm originates from a micro-optimization on old 8-bit micro-controllers (the desire to use a multiply instead of a divide in some low-level code).
+It is believed that steps_per_mm originated as an optimization on old 8-bit micro-controllers (the desire to use a multiply instead of a divide in some low-level code).
 Continuing to configure this one distance in units of "inverse millimeters" is felt to be quirky and unnecessary.